tejeshvaish/CNN-For-Video-Understanding/README.md

-# IITK Convolutional Network for Video Understanding
+#  Convolutional Network for Video Understanding
 ## SnT Project 2021, Brain Cognitive Society

-This repository contains the code for the IITK Coin project done so far.
+This repository contains the code for this project done so far.

 ### Relevant Links